 As we wax into winter my mind turns to pollarding.
-When I walk to the shops, or ‘go ‘walkies’ in the village with our dogs Chewie and Sanka, and take in the leaves on the ground my eyes inevitably rise up to the tree tops.
+When I walk to the shops and take in the leaves on the ground my eyes inevitably rise up to the tree tops.
 And I wonder, will they be pollarded this year?

 Pollarding is essentially pruning.
 Hard pruning.
 Very hard.
 I mean really, really hard.
 At a set height each time.
 In fact, it is done to keep the trees from growing too tall.
 And, by cutting the top branches back, it stimulates new and lush, leafy growth.
 What you end up with is something looking like very large poofy mushrooms.
 Only green.
 (Well, at least on top.)

 Pollarded trees are mostly found around parking areas and along roads here in France.
 The parking area trees are pruned so that rather than grow high, they give the ultimate amount of shade.
 A wonderful thing come summer, as it can mean the difference between getting in a baking hot oven or a cool and comfortable car.

 Along roads, they are pruned a little higher, though not much.
 Just enough to allow trucks to pass easily underneath.
 Again, the main aim is shade, though this time on the roads.
 Come the height of summer, one often sees cars pulled on the verge between the trees during lunch, making the most of the cooler spaces.

 France has this thing about pollarding.
 They are seriously, seriously into it.
 I have never come across it anywhere else.
 At least not knowingly.
 (Do tell me if you have seen it elsewhere.)
 But then I only discovered about pollarding after moving to France.